Srindot/Waypoint_Tracking_in_ROS-PX4/README.md

 * Press `Ctrl + Shift + P` to open the  **Command Palette** .

   ![Alt text](images/guide/reopen.png)
-* Search for **"Dev Conatiners: Reopen in Container"** and select it to start building the container.
+* Search for **"Dev Conatiners: Reopen in Container"** and select it to start building the container and after a while it will ask for your platform(Linux, WSL, and Macos) choose accordingly.
 > This will take a long time, it will pull the image from the github container registry and to open it.

 * After this, make sure to choose the terminal profile in vscode to be `bash`.
 You can do this in the command pallete in github, search for terminal profile and select `bash`.